cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

 Let's imagine you are a carpenter.
 You want to build a nice artefact, but the problem is, you need a very special saw that costs a lot of money. well, if you are in the same situation as a software developer, let's say you need a special tool.
 You can just _download_ that tool.
 Stand on the shoulders of giants and use a open-source tool.
 If it does not exist, which is highly unlikely, you can literally just _write it_.
 Code new tools.
 Build simple tools, on which you can then construct more complex tools.
 If something doesn't exist, you can invent it.
 What I've described here is my vision.
 I like building things.
-I always liked "Daniel Düsentrieb" (english: Gyro Gearloose) Inventing new things is so interesting, because _theory often follows invention._
+I always liked "Daniel Düsentrieb" (english: Gyro Gearloose).
+Inventing new things is so interesting, because _theory often follows invention._

+# Books
+I've always like to read books.
+I mostly read novels, however, from time to time I will read a technical book.

 # Design Patterns